Detectives: Alabama man killed, dismembered girlfriend and her young son - NewsBreak

 DADEVILLE, Ala. ( WRBL ) – Horrific details continue unfolding in a real-life house of horrors investigation involving a boyfriend suspected of killing and dismembering his girlfriend and her son while holding her daughter hostage for more than a week before she escaped.

-Tallapoosa County Sheriff Jimmy Abbett confirms the boyfriend, 37-year-old Jose Reyes, is charged with multiple counts of Capital Murder, Abuse of a Corpse, and Kidnapping 1st Degree.Detectives: Dadeville girl tied to bed posts, chewed herself free from restraints
+Tallapoosa County Sheriff Jimmy Abbett confirms the boyfriend, 37-year-old Jose Reyes, is charged with multiple counts of capital murder, abuse of a corpse and kidnapping 1st degree.

 Investigators say the child was spotted by a passerby as she was walking away from the mobile home.
 The motorist, who is being called a guardian angel, stayed with the girl and called 911.
 Deputies arrived and the child received medical attention.
 Court documents indicate deputies observed marks on the victim’s wrist indicative of being restrained.
 Detectives say the braces on her teeth were broken during the process of chewing her way through the restraints.
 Multiple law enforcement agencies then began an investigation at the mobile home.
 That’s when the dismembered bodies of Ceja and her son were located.